Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 Wisconsin liens required to be processed electronically

-Non-individual lien holders are required to electronically process lien add and lien release transactions for Wisconsin customers effective July 1, 2010.
-Some transactions will be exempted by departmental rule.
+Non-individual lien holders have been required to electronically process lien add and lien release transactions for Wisconsin customers since July 1, 2010.
+Some transactions are exempt by departmental rule.

 Lien holders are not required to process applications to list a lien when it is part of any other title transaction, such as change of ownership, repossession, private sale or replacement title.
 Additionally, a transaction will be classified as exempt if the secured party is unable to process due to incidents associated with processing or if technology does not exist for the secured party to electronically process.

-If a financial institution added 48 or fewer liens in 2009, it may be exempt from the electronic processing requirement.
+If an existing financial institution added 48 or fewer liens in the previous calendar year, it may be exempt from the electronic processing requirement.
 If the financial institution is exempt and chooses not to electronically process, there will be an additional $5 fee per application manually processed by DMV.

 How do I get started?